Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-2/README.md

 # Chapter 4 Exercise 2: Add migrations

 ## Objectives:
-* Add migrations to the project
+* Add migrations to the project for a users table

 ## Steps